Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 no need to implement the clib stub functions, which is done by newlib or libncrt semihosting library.

-And for qemu 2023.10 verison, you can also use semihosting feature, simple usage is like below for qemu:
+And for Nuclei QEMU >= 2023.10 verison, you can also use semihosting feature, simple usage is like below for qemu:

 .. code-block:: shell